opencog/sensory/DesignNotes-L.md

 example tutorial for human readers.
 It shows how to compute the dot product of two vectors, in pure Atomese.
 It is annotated in such a way as to explain exactly what is going on.
-But it is also entirely stand-alone -- it inpcludes boilerplate to set things up, and print statements that print to stdout -- it assumes that a human will be cutting and pasting from that file to a guile REPL prompt.
+But it is also entirely stand-alone -- it includes boilerplate to set things up, and print statements that print to stdout -- it assumes that a human will be cutting and pasting from that file to a guile REPL prompt.
 I need this converted to a lexical entry, which will be stored in the AtomSpace.